R & D · In progress

 Problem lines

-• Problem.
-How to ensure consistency, contextualization and completeness when datasets lack metadata and standardization?
+• How to ensure consistency, contextualization and completeness when datasets lack metadata and standardization?

 Rationale.
 Integrity failures compromise reproducibility and auditability, amplifying downstream errors.

-• Problem.
-Which approaches mitigate disparities across demographic groups when fairness metrics are incomplete?
+• Which approaches mitigate disparities across demographic groups when fairness metrics are incomplete?

 Rationale.
 Studies show 20–35% error variation across groups: fairness demands continuous treatment.